Wyttee/Wyttee/README.md

 - 👋 Hi, my name is White Daka
-- 👀 I’m interested in Cybersecurity
+- 👀 I’m a Cybersecurity Specialist
-- 🌱 I’m currently learning all about IT and how to go about Penetration Testing looking forward to become a great PenTester
+- 🌱 I’m currently into the Offensive side Cybersecurity
 - 💞️ I’m looking to forward to collaborate in a Red Team environment
-- 📫 How to reach me: wytteedaka@gmail.com
+- 📫 How to reach me: ytechx.com

 <!---
 Wyttee/Wyttee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.